Understanding how to talk about mental health in the workplace is an important skill we should all master. But it’s not as easy as it sounds.

 Humans love to mentally compartmentalise, keeping our work and private lives separate.
 However, while this approach sounds logical, it’s not how our brains are wired.

-Workplace issues will spill into our personal lives and this could worsen our mental health.
+In the same way, workplace issues will spill into our personal lives and this could worsen our mental health.

 What’s more, ensuring we support our mental health is also crucial for our performance at work.
 If we’re struggling and unhappy, we’re going to be less productive.

-If you’re an employer, there’s also a huge financial impact to poor mental health.
+If you’re an employer, there’s also a huge financial impact from poor mental health.
 Deloitte’s flagship report on workplace wellbeing revealed that the average cost of poor mental health was £1,652 per employee per year.

 Deloitte’s report also showed that, for a financial services business with 1,000 staff, the average cost of poor employee mental health works out at £3,245.
 Across the year, this will cost that organisation £3.2 million.

 Talking about mental health at work – and at home – is the first step to supporting yourself and others.
 So, let’s look at how you can start talking about mental health in the workplace.